 There’s still a long way to go before the UK has comprehensive 5G coverage, but already some networks let you roam abroad with 5G.

-However, not many do at the time of writing, and its availability is limited, though that’s sure to change over time.
+However, not many do at the time of writing, and the availability of 5G roaming is limited, though that’s sure to change over time.